MukurtuCMS/mukurtudocs/docs/source/collections/CreateCollection.md

 ![Create Collections](../embeds/collections_how_to7.png "An image with arrows indicating the keywords fields and the button to add additional keywords fields.")

-7. Select the *Source* field to indicate the resource, collection, or institution where the collection was contributed or originated.
+7. In the *Source* field provide information indicating the resource, collection, or institution where the collection was contributed or originated.

 8. Select a location for your collection.
-You can include points, paths, rectangles, or polygons to indiciate the physical location reference for your collection.
+You can include points, paths, rectangles, or polygons to indiciate the physical location reference for your collection. **IDEALLY THIS SHOULD LINK TO A MAPPING TUTORIAL**
     - To add a point, select the first draw marker at the top right of the map.
     - To add a polyline, select the second draw marker to the right of the map.
     - To add a rectangle, select the third draw marker to the right of the map.
     - To add a polygon, select the fourth draw marker to the right of the map.

+9. Add a *Location Description*.
+This field can be used to add additional context to the mapped location.
+If a location is identified but not precisely located on a map this field can be used instead of the mapped location.
+This is a full HTML field that can also supports additional media items.

+10. In the *Location* field, provide a taxonomic location term for your collection.

+You can save your Collection at this point.
+Return to the top of your page to select the **Relations** tab to add content to your collection.

+11. In the **Items in Collection** section, select the "Select Content" button.
+Digital heritage items, person records, dictionary words, and other content items can be included in a collection.

+12. Select the checkbox beside all the content items you wish to include in the collection, then scroll down and select "Add Content".

+If you choose to create any sub-collections, they can be added by selecting the "Select Content" button in the **Sub-Collections** section.
+Sub-collections must have already been created to be added from this section.

+If you have any related content to the collection, select the "Select Content" button in the **Related Content** section.

+13. Select whether you want to save this collection as a draft or as a published collection.
+Select either **Draft** or **Published**, then select the "Save" button.
+You also have the option to preview your collection by selectin "Preview".